 Q: I've never shot a handgun before.
 Can I shoot on your range?

-A: Only if you bring someone with you who is very experienced with handguns, or you take a beginner's class.
-We do offer classes.
-If you bring someone with you, he or she must be able and willing to train you and accompany you on your first visit to the range.
+A: Only if you bring someone with you who is very experienced with handguns.
+This person must be able and willing to train you, and accompany you on your first visit to the range.

 Q: I'm a new shooter or am not very experienced with handguns; can

 you teach me, or can someone else there teach me?